 If you are a parent, the prospect of losing custody or access to your children can be a terrifying one.
-Rest assured, however, that North Carolina is a pretty parent-friendly state and generally recognizes the value of parents remaining involved in their children’s lives.
-However, if you have been served with a lawsuit for custody, or someone is threatening legal action regarding your children, it is important to take a deep breath, read the following, and speak with an experienced family law attorney.
+However, the Supreme Court of the United States has provided case law indicating that parents have a fundamental liberty regarding the “care, custody, and control” of their children, and North Carolina follows the same idea.
+However, as in all areas of law, there are almost always exceptions to every rule, so if you have been served with a lawsuit for custody or someone is threatening legal action regarding your children, it is important to take a deep breath, read the following, and speak with an experienced family law attorney.

 No Prior Order or Agreement Exists

 The other side of that situation is that if there is no agreement or order, then there is nothing to stop your children’s other parent from picking the child up for a visit and keeping the child.
-It is therefore critical to speak with an attorney to protect your legal rights.
+This is why it is critical to speak with an attorney to protect your legal rights.

 There is an Existing Custody Agreement

 Sometimes, parents have previously reached a custody agreement, but one is unhappy with the agreement or circumstances have changed where they now want something different.
 If there is an existing custody agreement, both parents must abide by that agreement or they can be found in breach of contract.
-In other words, an unhappy parent cannot just keep the child beyond their visitation period, as this violates a legally-binding agreement.
-Instead, the parent who wants the change must convince you to modify the existing agreement, or must file a child custody lawsuit.
+In other words, an unhappy parent cannot just keep the child beyond his or her visitation period, as this violates a legally-binding agreement.
+Instead, the parent who wants the change must convince the other to modify the existing agreement or must file a child custody lawsuit.